 If 2020 taught the world anything, it was to expect the unexpected.
 Always prepare things ahead of time for your long-term, rent-to-own property investment.

 If you’re an aspiring homeowner, you probably had a hard time investing in any long-term real estate decisions in 2020.
-This year was financially unstable for the whole world, due to the pandemic and other natural calamities.
+Because it was the year when the world experienced being financially unstable, due to the pandemic and other natural calamities.

-But it’s time for a new outlook on your investment plans.
+But this year it’s time for a new outlook on your investment plans, as we recover from the negative impact of the COVID-19 pandemic.
 As a wise renter, you have the opportunity to look forward to a future home if you take the time to explore every real estate possibility.
 Think about the great opportunities that have presented themselves to you so far:

 - Don’t be afraid to explore a rent-to-own condo contract if you’re an aspiring homeowner in a financially unstable situation.
 It might work best for you!